main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 ## Creating and viewing a connectome

-Scientists found some cognitive functions involves the activity of neurons for an isolated region, and some times different regions of the brain interact together to perform a task.
+Scientists have found that some cognitive functions involve the activity of neurons from an isolated region, and sometimes different regions of the brain interact together to perform a task.
 This functional integration leads to a description of the functional brain as a network.
 Formally, the co-activation of different time series is called functional connectivity.